andrastantos/brew/docs/cpu/types.rst

 Logic type
 ----------

 For certain operations (bitwise logical, or shift operations for instance), the type of a register is treated as if it was the logic type corresponding to that type.
-The logic type is essentially the non-saturating, integer type of the same lane length.
+The logic type is essentially the non-saturating, integer type of the same lane length, except for \*FP64 types.

 Type-less variant